deed02392/BROADcast/README.md

 **BROADcast** is a little Windows program which forces global UDP broadcast packets on all network interfaces.

+*Administrator privileges are required to run this software.
+See the OpenVPN example below.*

 This allows proper functionality of applications which expect UDP broadcast packets to be sent (and received) across all network interfaces available in the system (not just the “default” one) and thus to be available